 Welcome to the front line of human evolution.

-Founded in 2011, Human Being Training is a registered nonprofit and the road show of Amanda Parker Lambert, author of the forthcoming 4-book series Human Being Training.
+Founded in 2011, Human Being Training is the road show of Fuller Watts Crowley (formerly Amanda Parker Lambert), author of the forthcoming Exploding Your Life: An Impatient Person’s Guide to Evolving.
 (For a preview and quick cheat sheet to some of the main HBT themes, download my new ebook free here!)

-What I like to do most is remind people that each of has the answers to the key questions Who Am I? and Why Am I Here?
-My mission is to provide you with the space, inspiration, courage, and energy to remember that.
+What I like to do most is remind people (including myself) that each of has the answers to the key questions Who Am I? and Why Am I Here?
+My mission is to provide you with the space, inspiration, courage, and energy to do that.